 In nature, it is rather rare.
 It grows in the wild on very old dung in tall grass in the subtropical climates of Florida and Hawaii.
 Those that are fortunate enough to find this rare treasure certainly are blessed.
 Panaeolus tropicalis grows in warm weather subtropical climates like Florida and Hawaii, Costa Rica, and SE Asia.

 Panaeolus tropicalis is considered the rarest of all the Panaeolus mushroom species of this genera.

 The Panaeolus tropicalis is considered highly medicinal for its ability to heal migraines quickly.

-Although these mushrooms do have small caps, and thus make small spore prints, we our Panaeolus tropicalis spore syringes are still PACKED with spores, made from fresh clean prints!
+Although these mushrooms do have small caps and thus make small spore prints, our Panaeolus tropicalis spore syringes are still PACKED with spores, made from fresh clean prints!

 All spores sold on this website are for legal microscopy or taxonomy use, collection purposes, or any other legal use only.
 Pictures are provided for educational purposes and are derived from labs outside of the united states.
 Do not ask us for information about growing mushrooms.
 We do not have that information, and will not provide it.